NOAA-GSL/-geoflow-data-converter/README.md

 ```

 ## Option B: Running on a NOAA RDHPCS (Research & Development HPC System) System

-### Requirements

 Tested on NOAA's Hera supercomputer.
 For instructions on logging onto Hera and other Hera commands, see the [RDHPCS docs](https://rdhpcs-common-docs.rdhpcs.noaa.gov/wiki/index.php/Start).
+### Install

 1. Once logged into your user account on Hera, set up a path to the custom module files created by the GeoFLOW team that they regularly use.
 There are two different ways to do this:
 - Option A: From a terminal, each time you log in and get a new shell:
 ```
 module use /scratch2/BMC/gsd-hpcs/modman/modulefiles/base
 ```
-- Option B: Place the module path inside your ~/.bashrc file so the path setup only needs to be done once:
+- Option B: Place the module path inside your `~/.bashrc` file so the path setup only needs to be done once:
 ```
 export HERA_MODULEPATH_ROOT="/scratch2/BMC/gsd-hpcs/modman/modulefiles/base"
 module use ${HERA_MODULEPATH_ROOT}